 Tariffs on China set to rise to at least 104% on Wednesday, White House says

-(CNN) — President Donald Trump is set to impose an additional 84% in levies across all Chinese imports on Wednesday, White House Press Secretary Karoline Leavitt announced on Tuesday.
-That will mean all goods from the country are subject to a tariff of at least 104%.
+New York/Hong Kong (CNN) — President Donald Trump is set to impose an astounding 104% in levies across all Chinese imports on Wednesday, White House Press Secretary Karoline Leavitt announced on Tuesday.
+This comes on top of Chinese tariffs that were in place prior to Trump’s second term.

 China was already set to see tariffs increase by 34% on Wednesday as part of Trump’s “reciprocal” tariffs package.
-But the president tacked on another 50% after Beijing didn’t back off its promise to impose 34% retaliatory tariffs on US goods by noon Tuesday.
+But the president tacked on another 50% after Beijing didn’t back off on its promise to impose 34% retaliatory tariffs on US goods by noon Tuesday, adding an additional 84% in duties.

+Earlier Tuesday, China’s Commerce Ministry said it “firmly opposes” the additional 50% tariffs on Chinese imports, calling it “a mistake upon a mistake.”
+The ministry vowed to escalate its retaliation on US exports.

+US stocks, which soared Tuesday morning, began moving lower following Leavitt’s comments.
+Markets ultimately ended the day markedly lower.
+The Dow fell 320 points, or 0.84%.
+The broader S&P 500 fell 1.57%.
+The tech-heavy Nasdaq Composite slid 2.15%.

 “Countries like China, who have chosen to retaliate and try to double down on their mistreatment of American workers, are making a mistake,” Leavitt told reporters on Tuesday.
 “President Trump has a spine of steel, and he will not break.”